 Amazon OneLink can help you monetize traffic but only from 13 countries currently.
 So, if you get traffic that’s not on their list, you’re losing money.

 So if you’re using a tool like Geniuslink, it’ll cover every country – including those not yet supported by Amazon.
-You can see the list of countries covered by OneLink here.

 Amazon Affiliate Program Alternatives